 Mapping and remodelling of the deposit area highlighted the potential for down dip and lateral extensions of gold mineralisation to be discovered.
 Modelling concluded that gold mineralisation is intimately associated with the ponding of hydrothermal fluids at the unconformity between Tertiary sediments and Permian limestone.
 This ponding has resulted in the development of a large lateral footprint of gold mineralisation, generally in the form of jasperoid.
-Mapping of the Sihayo - Sambung corridor has delineated silica clay hydrothermal alteration in association with jasperoid, usually where the Tertiary unconformity outcrops, over an area of approximately 4km2.
-Sampling of this jasperoid regularly returns gold values above 0.5g/t Au.
+Mapping of the Sihayo -Sambung corridor has delineated silica clay hydrothermal alteration in association with jasperoid, usually where the Tertiary unconformity outcrops, over an area of approximately 4km.
+Sampling of this jasperoid regularly returns gold values above 0.5g/t Au, and up to 101g/t Au.